Asynchronous Meetings: What They Are And How To Implement Them

 8. Policy Updates: New policies or updates are shared via email or an intranet, and employees can review and ask questions at their convenience.

-9. Team Building: Team building activities are conducted via a collaboration platform, allowing team members to participate at their convenience.
+9. Team Building: Team building activities are conducted via a collaboration platform, allowing team members to participate conveniently.

 10. Strategic Planning: Strategic plans are shared via a collaboration platform, and team members contribute their input over time.